 Food: Food in Himachal is fairly cheap.
 And if you’re on a strict budget, just go to any seemingly looking budget hotel and ask for a ‘Thali’.
 This is standard Indian food which gives you unlimited rice, Chapattis, Dal and some kind of mix vegetable – all in a price of 70 Rupees (expect the usual +/- 10 Rupees depending upon the kind place you’re dining at).
 Getting a meaty dish in Himachal is easy.
 Booze is also widely available.

-Accommodation: During the high season time which falls sometime between May to July, and during winters at the time of snowfall, the cost of even the very basic private room jumps to a whopping 500-700 Rupees, per day.
+Accommodation: During the high season time which falls sometime between May and July, and during winters at the time of snowfall, the cost of even a very basic private room jumps to a whopping 500-700 Rupees, per day.
 Other time of the year lets you stay in Himachal Pradesh for as low as 250 Rupees per day, but they often come without a wifi.
 The town of Manali and Kaza have a youth hostel called Zostel, which gives you a dorm bed for around 500 Rupees per day.

 FEW OTHER TIPS